-Red Devils Vs. Chelsea: Jose Mourinho’s Perfect Opportunity To Avenge Antonio Conte
+Red Devils Vs. Chelsea: Jose Mourinho’s Opportunity To Avenge Antonio Conte

 Such statements have incited a lot of controversy over the past few days.
 Mourinho certainly did not like the deriding remarks which were also previously bolstered by his rival, Antonio Conte.
 As a result of the controversy that ensued, the Blues decided to take back their remarks and in addition, the text recalled that Manchester United’s last defeat against Chelsea featured a match where the former team, under Mourinho, suffered a 4-0 defeat.

 Will Monday’s match be the perfect opportunity for Mourinho to avenge and redeem United’s tainted reputation?
-The odds don’t seem to be favoring the Red Devils however, the team cannot be underestimated at any level.
+The odds don’t seem to be favoring the Red Devils, however, the team cannot be underestimated at any level.
 Only time will tell which team prevails over the other.

-[Featured image by Footy Tales / Facebook]
+[Featured image by Footy Tales/Facebook]